Domestic Violence Charges Your Defense Starts Here

 Local Attorney Focusing on Domestic Violence Defense in Houston

 Because the stakes in a domestic violence case are so high, you need a lawyer who focuses on defending these charges and has achieved numerous dismissals for clients.
 Criminal defense attorney Stephen Aslett is that lawyer.
-A former domestic violence prosecutor, Stephen concentrates on defending domestic violence cases.
+A former domestic violence prosecutor, Stephen focuses on defending domestic violence cases.
 He is also board-certified in criminal law, a distinction held by only 1% of Texas attorneys.

 • Assault on a family member